Made in America (The Sopranos): David Chase comments

+Chase later referred to scenes from previous episodes, specifically "Stage 5" and "Soprano Home Movies", appearing to hint at fan theories and critical interpretations:

+In an April 2015 interview with DGA Quarterly, Chase said viewers and critics over-analyzed the series' ending:The ceiling I was going for was "don't stop believing".
+It [is] very simple and on the nose.
+That's what I wanted people to believe.
+There are attachments we make that are worth so much and we're lucky to have been able to experience them.
+Life is short.
+Either [Tony dies] here or some other time.
+But in spite of that, it's really worth it.
+So don't stop believing.

-In a January 2019 interview with Alan Sepinwall and Matt Zoller Seitz for their book The Sopranos Sessions, Chase inadvertently referred to the final scene as "that death scene".
+In a January 2019 interview with Alan Sepinwall and Matt Zoller Seitz for their book The Sopranos Sessions, Chase inadvertently referred to "that death scene" when discussing the finale.
 Seitz asked Chase if he was aware of his choice of words to which the latter, after a long pause, responded, "Fuck you guys."
-Chase went on to reveal that he "didn't want to do a straight death scene", after originally envisioning Tony's death occurring in a meeting with Johnny Sack.
-Chase later clarified his statement, saying he was not describing the Holsten's scene as "that death scene" but an earlier idea that he had abandoned.
+Chase said that he did not want to do a "straight death scene", and revealed he envisioned Tony's death occurring earlier in the series, during a meeting with Johnny Sack.
+However, Chase clarified his statement, saying he was not describing the final draft, but an earlier idea he abandoned.